aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 ### Phase 2: Set up IAM Identity Center and AWS Transform for VMWare
-1. After enabling IAM Identity Center manually and waiting for it to propagate, run the second BASH script
+1. After enabling IAM Identity Center manually and waiting for updates to propagate, run the second BASH script

     Pass in the following parameters using the bash script:
         STACK_NAME: name of cloudformation stack.